Skip to main content

 Colorado Springs

-Nestled at the base of Pikes Peak, Colorado Springs adopts strict chimney laws under the Pikes Peak Regional Building Code.
-These rules emphasize safety and structural integrity by prohibiting the connection of appliances directly to chimney flues serving fireplaces.
-Materials used in construction must meet fire resistance standards to reduce hazards.
-Homeowners must perform annual inspections to identify blockages or structural damage, in accordance with NFPA 14.2 guidelines.
-Permits are required for installations, significant repairs, and even wood- or gas-stove additions, reflecting thecity’ss commitment to chimney safety.
+chimney regulations in denverDown at the base of Pikes Peak, Colorado Springs runs strict chimney laws under the Pikes Peak Regional Building Code.
+The rules lean hard on safety and structure.
+You can't connect appliances directly to chimney flues that serve fireplaces, and the materials you build with have to meet fire-resistance standards so you cut down on hazards.
+Homeowners are expected to do annual inspections to catch blockages or structural damage, following NFPA 14.2 guidelines.
+Permits are required for installs, big repairs, and even adding a wood or gas stove, which shows how seriously the city takes chimney safety.

 Category Requirement